-Competitive cycling first gained popularity in the 1880′s and 90′s and by the 1920′s the Velodrome was the hottest ticket in town.
+The rabid fans were out in force to witness a no holes barred cycling competition featuring international star athletes.
+Competitive cycling first gained popularity in the 1880′s and by the 1920′s the Velodrome was the hottest ticket in town.

 Essentially a huge wooden saucer, the Velodrome had steep banks designed to send racers flying past one another in a dizzy blur of spokes, sweat and pain.
-Gaining speed, riders would clash in violent collisions often slicking the track with their own blood.
+Gaining speed, riders were often involved in violent collisions which left the track slick with blood.

-Notorious six-day races, free for all amateur events, sprints and motor-paced racing were the rage at similar arenas around the globe, but tonight, opening night, the Velodrome had a special surprise for everyone.
+Notorious six-day races, free for all amateur events, sprints and motor-paced racing would become regular events, but that opening night the organzizers had a special surprise for everyone.

-After several races, including a devastating upset for veteran favorite Percy Lawrence at the hands of Italian rider Georges Columbatto, the Bambino took to the track.
+After several races, including a devastating upset for veteran favorite Percy Lawrence at the hands of Italian rider Georges Columbatto, the baseball legend Babe Ruth took to the track.

-Starter pistol in hand, crowd going wild, Babe Ruth himself fired the shot that sent legs pumping in the sprint race featuring rivals Ray Eaton, Alf Goullet and Orlando Piani.
+Starter pistol in hand, crowd going wild, Ruth fired the shot that sent legs pumping in a sprint race that featured rivals Ray Eaton, Alf Goullet and Orlando Piani.

 While a jazz band played in the background, Eaton, of East Orange, New Jersey captured best time in two out of three heats.

-Designed primarily for cycling, the Velodrome was a true multi-purpose facility.
+Designed primarily for cycling, the Velodrome was became a multi-purpose facility.
 Used for a variety of sporting events, the Velodrome was also host to a World Welterweight title bout shrouded in controversy.

 For eight glorious years the Velodrome was the scene of awe and excitement, before a suspicious fire burned the fabled venue to the ground.